120-cell: Chords

-Since the 120-cell has a circumference of 30 edges, it has 15 distinct chord lengths, ranging from its edge length to its diameter.
+Since the 120-cell has a circumference of 30 edges, it has at least 15 distinct chord lengths, ranging from its edge length to its diameter.
 (Note: The 30-edge circumference of the 120-cell follows a skew Petrie polygon, not a great circle polygon.
 The Petrie polygon of any 4-polytope is a zig-zag helix spiraling through the curved 3-space of the 4-polytope's surface.
 (Note: The Petrie polygon of a 3-polytope (polyhedron) with triangular faces (e.g. an icosahedron) can be seen as a linear strip of edge-bonded faces bent into a ring.
 Within that circular strip of edge-bonded triangles (10 in the case of the icosahedron) the Petrie polygon can be picked out as a skew polygon of edges zig-zagging (not circling) through the 2-space of the polyhedron's surface: alternately bending left and right, and slaloming around a great circle axis that passes through the triangles but does not intersect any vertices.
 The Petrie polygon of a 4-polytope (polychoron) with tetrahedral cells (e.g. a 600-cell) can be seen as a linear helix of face-bonded cells bent into a ring: a Boerdijk–Coxeter helix ring.
 Within that circular helix of face-bonded tetrahedra (30 in the case of the 600-cell) the skew Petrie polygon can be picked out as a helix of edges zig-zagging (not circling) through the 3-space of the polychoron's surface: alternately bending left and right, and spiraling around a great circle axis that passes through the tetrahedra but does not intersect any vertices.)
 The 15 numbered chords of the 120-cell occur as the distance between two vertices in that 30-vertex helical ring.
 Those 15 distinct Pythagorean distances through 4-space range from the 120-cell edge-length which links any two nearest vertices in the ring (the #1 chord), to the 120-cell axis-length (diameter) which links any two antipodal (most distant) vertices in the ring (the #15 chord).)
 Every regular convex 4-polytope is inscribed in the 120-cell, and the 15 chords enumerated in the rows of the following table are all the distinct chords that make up the regular 4-polytopes and their great circle polygons.
 (Note: The 120-cell itself contains more chords than the 15 chords numbered #1 - #15, but the additional chords occur only in the interior of 120-cell, not as edges of any of the six regular convex 4-polytopes or their characteristic great circle rings.
 The 15 major chords are so numbered because the #n chord connects two vertices which are n edge lengths apart on a Petrie polygon of the 120-cell.
 The 15 major chords lie on great circles in central planes that contain regular and irregular polygons of {4}, {10}, or {12} vertices.
 There are 30 distinct 4-space chordal distances between vertices of the 120-cell (15 pairs of 180° complements), including #15 the 180° diameter (and its complement the 0° chord).
 The 15 minor chords lie on rectangular {4} great circles and do not occur anywhere except inside the 120-cell.
 In this article, we name the 15 unnumbered minor chords by their arc-angles, e.g. 41.4~° which, with length √0.5, falls between the #3~4 chords.)